eric-burel/codeur-analysis/README.md

 ## Load dumps

-Dumps should be stored at the root of the `./dumps` folder.
+Dumps should be stored in the `./dumps` folder (at the root or nested).

 ```
 PGPASSWORD="admin123" ./load_backup.py